-- 1. Select the channel you wish to change the name be- fore following the steps below. - 2.
-Turn off the HX400 by rotating the VOL knob counter clockwise. - 3.
-Hold down the set key, then turn on the transceiver while still holding down the set key. - 4.
-Press the () or () key to select "CH NAME". - 5.
-Press the subject key.
+- 1. Select the channel you wish to change the name be-fore following the steps below. - 2.
+Turn off the HX400IS by rotating the VOL knob counter clockwise. - 3.
+Hold down the so key, then turn on the transceiver while still holding down the so key. - 4.
+Press the (1) or (1) key to select "CH NAME". - 5.
+Press the key.
 The current channel name will appear on the upper left corner of the display. - 6.
-Press the (1) or (1) key to select the first character (letter, number, or symbol) in the name, then press the (1) key to move to the next character. - 7.
+Press the or key to select the first character (letter, number, or symbol) in the name, then press the key to move to the next character. - 7.
 Repeat step 6 as many times as necessary to complete the name tag (up to 12 characters). - 8.
-After completing your adjustment, press the 🖼 key to save the new setting. - 9.
-Press the 🖼 key to exit to normal operation.
+After completing your adjustment, press the key to save the new setting. - 9.
+Press the sky to exit to normal operation.